" Prolonged, high blood-sugar levels damage various tissues in the body including those of blood vessels in hair follicles. "

 When it is diagnosed at an early stage, diabetes can be treated easily.
 Living with diabetes is all about being discipline with taking the medication and maintaining a healthy lifestyle including diet.
 In fact, for some people, having been diagnosed with diabetes was the turning point in their life to be healthier and happier.

-If you suffer from thinning hair or hair loss, use hair loss products that have been specially developed to increase blood flow to hair follicles.
-As a scientist who used to suffer from hereditary hair loss, I formulated Hair Growth Serum and Scalp Stimulator to deal with my own hair loss condition.
-I have been using these two products to strengthen and visibly improve my hair condition.
+If you suffer with hair loss due to diabetes or any other reason, use hair loss products that have been specially developed to increase blood flow to hair follicles.
+As a scientist who used to suffer from hereditary hair loss, I developed Hair Growth Serum and Scalp Stimulator to deal with my own hair loss condition.
+I have been using them exclusively to strengthen and restore my hair.

-Scalp Stimulator has been formulated with Menthol, Cannabis Sativa, Rosemary, Thyme and Cedarwood essential oils to balance the scalp and improve blood flow to hair follicles.
+Scalp Stimulator has been formulated with menthol, rosemary, thyme, lavender and cedarwood essential oils to balance the scalp and increase the blood flow to hair follicles.
 Gently massage to the affected area of the scalp.
-Leave for 20 to 30 minutes (or longer) then shampoo it off.
+Leave for 20 to 30 minutes then shampoo it off.
 For best results, use it once a day.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with US and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.